center-for-threat-informed-defense/defending-ot-with-attack/docs/overview.rst

 * techniques on Industrial Control Systems (ICS), and
 * techniques on OT assets that run similar operating systems, protocols, and applications as enterprise IT assets.

 Defending OT with ATT&CK provides a customized collection of MITRE ATT&CK® techniques tailored to the attack surface and threat model for OT environments.
-Techniques in ATT&CK for Enterprise, ATT&CK for ICS, and other relevant ATT&CK datasets such as Cloud and Containers were analyzed to identify and tag those that apply to OT.
-This collection can be used by organizations that use OT to evalaute and employ security controls based on real-world adversary behaviors.
+Historical attacks against OT and adversarial tactics, techniques, and procedures (TTPs) as contained in ATT&CK for Enterprise, ATT&CK for ICS, and other relevant ATT&CK datasets such as Cloud and Containers were analyzed to identify and define a reference architecture and technology domains of interest specific to OT.
+The resultant collection can be used by organizations that use OT to evaluate, plan, and employ security controls based on known, real-world adversary behaviors targeting those environments.

 Background
 ----------